Cole Dasilva: HNK Šibenik

 After playing the final three months of the 2020–21 season with Leicester City U23 as a free agent, Dasilva signed a contract with Croatian First League club HNK Šibenik on 27 June 2021.
-On 6 September, it was reported that Dasilva had finally been registered to play for the club and made the first senior appearance of his career late in the month, with a start in a 1–0 Croatian Cup first round win over NK Međimurje.
-After the winter break, Dasilva failed to win a call into a matchday squad and departed the club in March 2022.
-He ended his spell with six appearances.
+On 6 September, it was reported that Dasilva had finally been registered to play for the club and he made six appearances prior to the winter break, predominantly as a substitute.
+Dasilva failed to win a call into a matchday squad after the winter break and departed the club in March 2022.

 Non-League football

+2022–2023

 On 8 March 2022, Dasilva signed an undisclosed-length contract with National League South club Oxford City.
 During what remained of the 2021–22 season, Dasilva made 8 appearances and was a part of the Oxfordshire Senior Cup-winning squad, but he did not feature in the Hoops' unsuccessful playoff campaign.
 Dasilva signed a contract with National League South club Hemel Hempstead Town in July 2022, but after making six appearances during the first seven weeks of the 2022–23 season, he was released to join Southern League Premier Division Central club Royston Town in September 2022.
+Dasilva finished a mid-table 2022–23 season with 39 appearances and one goal.

+2023–2025

+In August 2023, Dasilva dropped a division to transfer to Southern League First Division Central club Biggleswade Town.
+He made 25 appearances and scored two goals, prior to transferring across the division to Bedford Town on 5 March 2024.
+He made 6 appearances during the remainder of the 2023–24 season and was an unused substitute during the team's successful playoff campaign.
+In August 2024, Dasilva transferred to Southern League Premier Division Central club Bishop's Stortford.
+His performances in his 48 appearances during the 2024–25 season were recognised with the club's Supporters' and Players' Player of the Year awards.
+Dasilva was retained for the 2025–26 season.